-Exercise is physical activity performed for the effect it produces right now (i.e. burning calories, breaking a sweat, getting a “pump”, etc.)
+Exercise is a physical activity performed for the effect it produces right now (i.e. burning calories, breaking a sweat, getting a “pump”, etc.)

-Training is physical activity performed for purposes of satisfying a long-term goal.
+Training is a physical activity performed for purposes of satisfying a long-term goal.
 It is about the process that results in metabolic changes that, over time, causes a physiological adaptation (i.e. strength, endurance, etc.).

 2.)
 Modern “fitness clubs” are designed for exercising, because training is far less profitable.